- Was named Assistant to the President for Energy and Climate Change by Barack Obama in 2009

 In 2006, Browner and her husband, Tom Downey, lobbied on behalf of Dubai Ports World, a United Arab Emirate-owned company which sought to take operational control of six major U.S. ports.
 Browner and Downey met with New York Senator Charles Schumer in an effort to minimize congressional opposition to the deal, but it ultimately fell apart.

 In the summer of 2008, Browner traveled to Athens, Greece to attend the 23rd Congress of the Socialist International (SI), an umbrella group for 170 “social democratic, socialist and labor parties” in 55 countries.
-At that time, she was also one of 14 leaders of SI’s Commission for a Sustainable World Society, which contends that “the developed world must reduce consumption and commit to binding and punitive limits on greenhouse-gas emissions.”
+At that time, she was also one of 14 leaders of SI’s Commission for a Sustainable World Society, which contends that the word’s developed nations must not only reduce their consumption but must also place punitive limits on their greenhouse-gas emissions.
 Browner herself has long maintained that the greenhouse-gas emissions associated with human industrial activity are major contributors to potentially catastrophic global warming, which she characterizes as “the greatest challenge ever faced” by humanity.
-Thus she proudly describes herself as a “strong backer” of “utility decoupling” policies that require utility companies to cut back on the energy they provide to the public, while the government guarantees the companies steady or increased profits through “taxpayer subsidies.”
+Thus she proudly describes herself as a “strong backer” of “utility decoupling” policies that require utility companies to cut back on the energy they provide to the public, while the government guarantees the companies steady or increased profits through taxpayer subsidies.

 On January 22, 2009, President Obama named Browner as his choice for the post of Assistant to the President for Energy and Climate Change, popularly known as “Climate Czar.”
 Shortly after joining the Obama administration, Browner – citing the need to place a “cap on the pollutants that cause global warming” – aggressively promoted the “cap-and-trade” legislation that was eventually passed in the House of Representatives.
 “By February 2009,” writes Michelle Malkin, “[Browner] had already announced radical plans to declare carbon-dioxide emissions a danger to the public — a move that could potentially subject … schools, hospitals, and any other emitters of carbon dioxide to costly new regulations and litigation.”
 Browner also helped negotiate a deal requiring automakers to increase the fuel-efficiency standards of their vehicles.
 According to Malkin, “Browner reportedly threatened auto execs in July by telling them to ‘put nothing in writing … ever’ about their negotiations with her.”